jdbennett94/project-alyssa-josh/README.md

 **Project Key Points**
 Overview of the Project -- The purpose of this project is to redesign and perform an overhaul of the Baltimore Underground Science Space website (bugssonline.org)

-Implemented Features --
+**Implemented Features --**
 - New color scheme
 - Updated navigation schema
 - Updated PayPal functionality and layout
 - Updated page layout
 - Creation of default page template
 - About webpage which includes previous separate pages
+- Projects webpage
+- Communities webpage
+- Membership webpage
+- Membership pricing layout and display, along with functionality for purchase

-Not Yet Implemented Features --
+**Not Yet Implemented Features --**
 - Barcoding The Harbor Infographic
 - Barcoding The Harbor species selection tiles
 - Barcoding The Harbor interactive chart/Infographic
 - Mail list form update
 - MySQL table update for mail list
 - MySQL table for interactive organism graph info
-- Several pages of old content to be imported
 - Completed PayPal authentication components

-Dependencies --
+- Several pages of old content to be imported and fit within new layout/design

+**Dependencies --**

 Frameworks:
 - Bootstrap 4
 - W3